Shneur Kotler: Rosh Yeshiva

 After his father died in 1962, Kotler took over his father's yeshiva.
 Whereas his father had actively restricted enrollment to a select group of students, Kotler accepted a broader range of students and post-graduate fellows.
 Enrollment grew from less than 200 students in 1962 to over 1,000 by the time of his death in 1982.

-Rabbi Kotler supervised the opening of 30 Lakewood-style kollels in 30 cities, including Los Angeles, Detroit, Toronto, Montreal, Boston, Long Beach, New York, Scranton, Pennsylvania, Miami Beach, Denver, Pittsburgh, Deal, New Jersey, and Melbourne.
+Kotler supervised the opening of 30 Lakewood-style kollels in 30 cities, including Los Angeles, Detroit, Toronto, Montreal, Boston, Long Beach, New York, Scranton, Pennsylvania, Miami Beach, Denver, Pittsburgh, Deal, New Jersey, and Melbourne.

 He also established community kollels in several countries.
 Unlike a kollel, which is a full-time learning program, a community kollel is a part-time learning program, part-time outreach program.
 His assistant in this was Rabbi Nosson Meir Wachtfogel (1910–1998), the Lakewood mashgiach.
 Kotler and Wachtfogel oversaw the opening of community kollels in cities including Passaic, New Jersey (a kollel which developed into the Yeshiva Gedola of Passaic), Chicago, Pittsburgh, Detroit, Los Angeles, Toronto, and Melbourne, Australia.

 Kotler served on the Moetzes Gedolei HaTorah of Agudath Israel of America and the rabbinical boards of the Torah Umesorah National Society for Hebrew Day Schools and Chinuch Atzmai.
 He was also active in the effort to help Jewish refugees from Russia and Iran.

 Death

-He died on 24 June 1982 (3 Tammuz 5742) in Massachusetts General Hospital, Boston, at the age of 64.
+Kotler died on 24 June 1982 (3 Tammuz 5742) in Massachusetts General Hospital, Boston, at the age of 64.
 He was survived by his wife, Rischel, eight children, fifteen grandchildren, and his sister, Sarah Schwartzman.
 His funeral processions in Lakewood and Jerusalem were attended by tens of thousands, with an additional stop in Borough Park, Brooklyn attended by 30,000.
 He was buried near his father, Rabbi Aharon Kotler, and his grandfather, Rabbi Isser Zalman Meltzer, on Har HaMenuchot.

 His widow, Rischel, died at her home in Lakewood on July 17, 2015.
 Her funeral took place on July 19 in Lakewood.
 Estimated attendance was about 15,000.

 Kotler served as rosh yeshiva for nineteen years, seven months, and one day, exactly the same amount of time as did his father.
 This extraordinary coincidence was noted throughout the Torah world and seen as a sign that he had been a worthy son and successor who carried on his father's mission.

-He was succeeded as rosh yeshiva by his son, Rabbi Malkiel Kotler along with another three gedolei torah Rabbi Dovid Schustal, son-in-law, and Rabbi Yerucham Olshin and Rabbi Yisroel Neuman who are married to other grandchildren of Rabbi Aharon Kotler.
+He was succeeded as rosh yeshiva by his son, Rabbi Malkiel Kotler, alongside his son-in-law Rabbi Dovid Schustal, and Rabbis Yerucham Olshin and Yisroel Neuman, who are married to other grandchildren of Rabbi Aharon Kotler.